Table of Contents

 If weather reports indicate severe conditions like thunderstorms with potential flash flooding, heavy downpours reducing visibility below 100 feet, or rainfall rates exceeding 1 inch per hour, seriously consider postponing non-essential travel.

 Remember that reaching your destination safely and avoiding fatal car accidents is always more important than arriving on time.
 Many traffic safety experts recommend waiting 15 to 30 minutes after heavy rain begins.
-Waiting a while allows oil and debris to wash off roads, potentially improving traction once you start driving.
+This allows oil and debris to wash off roads, potentially improving traction once you start driving.

 Drive Slowly And Cautiously For Safety

-Adjusting your speed is one of the most important safety measures when driving in rainy conditions.
+Adjusting your speed is one of the most essential safety measures when driving in rainy conditions.
 The appropriate speed reduction will depend on the intensity of the rainfall and road conditions.

 During rain, roads become slick and can be particularly hazardous in the first moments when water mixes with oils and debris on the pavement.
-In these conditions, it’s essential to reduce your speed to maintain control of your vehicle.
-Additionally, when driving on roads that have just become wet after a dry period, consider reducing your speed even further due to the higher concentration of oil on the surface.
+Under these conditions, reducing your speed is the only way to maintain control of your vehicle.
+Additionally, when driving on roads that have just become wet after a dry period, consider reducing your speed even further due to the higher oil concentration on the surface.

-Beyond lowering your speed, use the following smooth driving techniques to ensure safety:
+Beyond lowering your speed, use the following smooth driving techniques to maintain safety:

 - Accelerate gradually to avoid wheel spin.